Node placement considerations

 Tools for controlling how a workload is deployed to nodes

-Kubernetes does provide three tools for workload placement: affinity and anti-affinity, taints and tolerations, and nodeSelectors.
-If you would like to learn more about these options, see the Reference section.
+Kubernetes provides three tools for workload placement: affinity and anti-affinity, taints and tolerations, and nodeSelectors.
+To learn more about these tools, see the Kubernetes node placement tools section.

 However, Cloud Pak for Integration recommends that you use the tools provided by the OpenShift Container Platform (OCP): project node selectors and a default cluster-wide nodeSelector.